flipkart-incubator/truss/examples/basic-app/README.md

 ### Truss Basic Example

-This is a very basic example which demonstrate the usage of
+This is a very basic example.
+In which app.js is the entry point for this application.

-- app.js is the entry point for this application.
+In app.js we can see usage of:
 - Truss.createInstance which can be used to initialize any module.
 - Truss.createInstance method accept one parameter as object.
 And expect it to have schema like:

 ```json
 "moduleName": "String", // to identify the module
 "instanceConfig": {